answers to your most frequently asked questions

 Yes.
 Under praying with Scripture we include information about lectio divina, Liturgy of the Hours, how to pray the Rosary (including a diagram and the Rosary prayers), and suggested prayers for Bible study groups, as well as a collection of traditional Marian prayers.

-Our full-length Catholic Bible study Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers also strongly emphasizes praying with the Psalms as a way to strengthen our relationship with Jesus.
+Volume I and Volume II of our Catholic Bible study Sing a New Psalm: Communicating with God Through the Prayers of the Church also strongly emphasize praying with the psalms as a way for men and women to strengthen their relationship with Jesus.

 Do you have any experience with alternate forms of praying with Scripture?